 - Clutter spaces.
 Take advantage of this opportunity to get your employees to clean up their desks and the break room.

 - Let the landscaping run wild.
 Roof rats take advantage of tree limbs touching the building façade, so make sure to trim vegetation.

 - Ignore standing water.
 Rodents need water to survive, so check outdoor faucets and gutters for leaks and puddles.

 As you implement these best practices, don’t forget to document your activity and work with your pest management provider to monitor results.
 Communication is key, and effective documentation can help you identify weaknesses and adjust your pest management strategy accordingly.

 For more information on which rodents target your facility and why they are a threat to business, download our free report, RATS!
-Your Guide to Avoiding Rodents Like the Plague.
+A Guide to Avoiding Rodents at Your Business.

 Want more?
 You might also like:

 As you reopen your business, there are several things you will want to consider when it comes to pest control—especially if you paused your pest management service during the pandemic.
 With lighter human foot traffic and, as a result, less access to food and water, certain pests may …